friday963/aws-security-specialty-notes/README.md

 8. Determination rules
     - By default all requests are IMPLICITLY denied.
     - Explicit allow in an identity based or resource based policy OVERRIDES the default mentioned above.
-    - Permissions boundary, SCP, or session policy could override the allow actions with an implicity deny.
+    - Permissions boundary, SCP, or session policy could override the allow actions with an implicitly deny.
     - EXPLICIT denies in ANY policy overrides ANY allow.

 9. IAM policy structure